build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 pushd $(mktemp -d 2>/dev/null || mktemp -d -t 'tmpdir') &>/dev/null; python3 -m http.server --bind 0.0.0.0 4002; popd
 ```

-Next start the outlet program and give it the address of the target TCP server:
+Next, start the outlet program and give it the address of the target TCP server:

 ```
 cargo run --example 02-outlet 127.0.0.1:4002
 ```

-Then start the inlet program and give it the TCP address on which the Inlet will wait for incoming TCP connections
+Then start the inlet program and give it the TCP address on which the Inlet will wait for incoming TCP connections.

 ```
 cargo run --example 02-inlet 127.0.0.1:4001
 ```

 Now run an HTTP client, but instead of pointing it directly to our HTTP server, make a request to
 the Inlet at port `4001`.

 ```
 curl http://127.0.0.1:4001